openradx/adit/README.md

 # TODO list

+-   move or get rid of hijack_logger and store_log_in_task in task_utils
+-   pull celery_task stuff out of transfer_utils
 -   Allow admin to kill a job (with task revoke(terminale=True))
 -   Shorter timeout for offline studies
 -   Cancel during transfer